ricardotill/V2TODSS-TeamRocket/Frontend/HulppasApp/README.md

 # Frontend/HulppasApp

-Install the android app given.
+Install the android app `hulppas.apk` in this folder.